Payment screening

 - Fully Integrated: Manage results via SEON’s Scoring Engine, Alerts and Case Management UI.

 Payment Screening is an API-first solution that requires integration with the Fraud API.
-However, the results can also be managed through SEON's Case Management and Scoring Engine within the admin UI.
+However, the results can also be managed through the Case management and Scoring Engine pages within SEON.

 What's it for